How to Lead a Remote Team: The Complete Guide

 The right calendar is not the one that impresses.
 It’s the one the team can maintain without saturation for several months.
 Better to have three well-embodied rituals than a succession of brilliant initiatives that are forgotten after six weeks.

 When it comes to how to lead a remote team, regularity almost always beats novelty.
-Novelty serves to reignite.
+Novelty serves to relaunch.
 Regularity serves to build.

 Diversifying Activity Formats to Engage All Profiles